L3Harris Technologies, Inc.

 What are the main risks of holding LHX?

-Based on LHX's current profile, here are the key risks of holding the stock, ordered by importance:
+Based on the information provided, here are the key risks of holding LHX stock, ordered by importance.

 What is the price forecast for LHX in 2026?